 One-day SEND specialist RSE course offered remotely or face-to-face is for PSHE leads, SENCO, teaching staff and members of the senior leadership team in special schools, and who support learners with additional and unique learning needs in mainstream schools.
 A full course description is provided below.

 Specialist CPD programme

-Our new suite of 9 x specialist 75 minute webinars, run weekly at 3.45 - 5pm on Wednesdays in term time, examing a different aspect of RSE each week, and underpinned by a whole-school approach.
-Starting on 9 September 2020 webinar topics include:
+Our new suite of 9 x specialist 75 minute webinars examing different aspects of RSE and are underpinned by a whole-school approach.
+Webinar topics include:

 - Consulting with parents and pupils